Skip to main content

 Next Steps

 You have now configured a caller-specific rate limit and seen how AISIX rejects traffic after the quota is exceeded.
-Next, continue with Budgets to understand Cloud-managed spend controls.
+Next, continue with Caching to reuse eligible chat-completion responses.

 API7.ai Logo